Signed in as:

-Thinking and talking about your final wishes can be tough.
+Thinking and talking about end-of-life wishes and making final arrangements, including grief support for loved ones, can be tough.

-It’s not always easy but, doing the work of deciding, discussing, and documenting your final wishes and sharing those wishes with your loved ones has proven to ease anxieties and reduce stress.
+However, deciding, discussing, and documenting your final wishes, then sharing them, has proven to ease anxiety and reduce stress.

-will unburden your loved ones from having to
+your loved ones from having to make difficult and

 Attend this webinar and learn how to: ·